martinm43/subban/README.md

 =======
-# subban
+# Subban
-A hockey predictions library based on Elo and SRS.
+A hockey predictions library based on Elo and SRS, similar to the nba_playoff_odds library.
 Named after the great Habs defenseman, PK Subban.
-Currently under development.
+Still under development.

 ## Attributions
 This project incorporates source from the Armadillo C++ Linear Algebra Library.